-or potential income is not necessary for an inflation bias to occur.
-All that is needed is an asymmetry in the central bank 's utility function.
+As Cukierman (2002) has demonstrated, though, an income target exceeding normal or potential income is not necessary for an inflation bias to occur.
+All that is needed is an asymmetry in the central bank's utility function.
 Suppose preferences are such that the central bank wants income to rise, but only until it reaches potential income.
 It does not want push it beyond that level, but, if it exceeds potential income due to a favourable supply shock, it refrains from trying to drive it down.
 As a consequence, whenever a positive shock hits and income is above potential income, inflation remains at zero.
 Whenever a negative shock drives income below normal levels, monetary policy cushions that fall by creating inflation.
 As a result, average and expected inflation are strictly greater than zero.
-We have an inflation bias in equilibrium.
-In this context, much of the same remedies and policy recommendations would apply, with the math being a bit more cumbersome due to the employed piecewise utility functions.
+We end up with an inflation bias in equilibrium.
+In this context, much of the same remedies and policy recommendations would apply that we derived above, with the math being more cumbersome due to the employed piecewise utility functions.